kevindjf/Session/README.md

 [![Build Status](https://travis-ci.org/kevindjf/Session.svg)](https://travis-ci.org/kevindjf/Session)

-Session is a easy to use Persistance Library which save datas into SharedPreference
+Session is a easy to use Persistance Library which save datas into SharedPreference.

+**Session might not be used to save a huge models list, please use it only if you have to keep a small list** **for example : save local favorites**

 #Download